-MIXED-USE BUILDING: A building that contains two or more of the following major use types: residential. office. or retail.
+MIXED-USE BUILDING: A building that contains two or more of the following major use types: residential, office, or retail.

-MOBILE HOME: A manufactured home that does not conform to the United States Department of Housing and Urban Development Code (HUD Code) or the local building code.
+MOBILE HOME: A manufactured home that does conform to the United States Department of Housing and Urban Development Code (HUD Code) but not the local building code.